Rachel Ward completed her eighth season as an assistant coach for ESU in 2026.

 Emily Mitarotonda (111 pts.),

 Kiki Fitzpatrick (103 pts.) became the first three Warriors to tally 100-points in a season.
-The three-headed monster provided 315 points in just 22 games and all ranked in the top-12 in the national in points last season.
+The three-headed monster provided 315 points in just 22 games, and all ranked in the top-12 nationally in points last season.
 All three Warriors were honored as IWLCA All-Americans after the impressive season.

-ESU has earned two NCAA DII Atlantic Region Championship and a PSAC Championship over the past three seasons with Ward on the staff.
+ESU has earned four NCAA DII Atlantic Region Championships and a PSAC Championship over the past six seasons with Ward on the staff.

 Ward joined the ESU coaching staff as an assistant coach in July of 2019.
 The Warriors were able to offer the position to Ward thanks in part to the Division II Coaching Enhancement Grant, which is made possible through the NCAA Division II Presidents Council.